-The day before we set off in the van, we did a 20 minute trial run and both cats were sick, Morph frothed at the mouth, they yowled...
+The day before we set off for France, we did a 20 minute trial run and both cats were sick, Morph frothed at the mouth, they yowled...
 We were very apprehensive but it turned out to be fine!

 They took a week to stop showing signs of stress (panting and refusing food) then another week to settle into a routine and find their way around their new home.

-Now they have been travelling for over three months and they seem to really enjoy it.
+Now they have been travelling for over 18 months and they seem to really enjoy it.

 Morph asks to go outside for walks at each new stop.
 He likes to do his toilette outside if possible, and he enjoys just lying down by the door if it's a peaceful spot.
 He sleeps on our bed at night, either curled up between us for warmth or sprawled on a pillow under the vent for cool air, and he comes for a morning cuddle every single day!

-Leo likes to sleep in Juan's fluffy bed on the front seat, and sometimes in with Rosie.
+Leo likes to sleep in a cardboard box or on the stack of insulated window covers during the day and sometimes on a bed with us if it's cold.
 He's not keen on going outside, but loves to play so we have a laser pointer and lots of cat toys to keep him entertained.
 We were initially worried that he might get bored, but he loves to peer out of the window or the open door, and he seems to be a very happy cat.

 We never ever leave our van unattended so there is always someone with the animals to keep an eye on the temperature and their comfort.

 For hot countries we have window shades and a Maxxfan to keep it cool inside, we also have a large coolmat that Bogie likes to lie on.

 The cats tend to retire to Rosie's bed if it's very hot out, it stays very dark and cool in there.